 After breaking down sulphates and sulphate-free shampoos we turn our attention to another controversial ingredient: silicones.

 When they first appeared in the hair care industry, silicone shampoos were all the rage, professing many benefits including efficiency.
 But over time, we’ve learned new information about the different types of silicones and how they act on hair.
-So let’s unpack the big question: are silicones good for your hair?
+So let’s unpack the big question: are silicones good for your hair or are you better off going silicone-free?

 What is silicone?